smsummers1/e2/PeerReview/peer-review.md

 - *process.php* is supposed to process data, contain logic, with no output, then set session variables, and finally redirecting to index.php file.
 Seems that you are splitting this task between your process.php file and your index-controller.php file when it all should be accomplished in the process.php.....I think.
 Again, still learning this stuff myself and am not completely sure I am correct on this understanding.  :)

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?
+- Without comments I really struggled understanding your functions, arrays, and conditional statements.
-- Each function could use a bit of comments listed above the function to explain what the function does, what parameters are expected and what the output or return value is for.
+- Each function could use a bit of comments listed above the function explaining what the function does, what parameters are expected and what the output or return value is for.
 - Comments on the arrays would be helpful to understand what each one is holding
-- Comments for each of the conditional statements to explain what they are trying to achieve.
+- Comments for each of the conditional statements to explain what they are deciding.

 ### List any/all built-in PHP functions used with a brief summary of what the function does